mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 ### Updating

-This query will output `100` as Bob's balance at the first time and `200` the second time:
+This query will output `100` as Bob's balance at the first time and `200` the second time, given T2 is run right after T1:

 ```sql
 -- T1